 The multidisciplinary USC cardiopulmonary transplant team is composed of experts in their respective fields of cardiothoracic surgery, cardiology, pulmonary medicine, immunology, critical care medicine, cystic fibrosis, immunosuppression, and rehabilitation.
 The team consists of world-recognized leaders and innovators in heart, heart-lung, lung transplantation and cardiothoracic surgery.
-Keck Hospital of USC is certified for Medicare for lung transplantation.
+Anthem has designated our program as a Center of Medical Excellence, and Keck Hospital of USC is certified for Medicare for lung transplantation.

 Pulmonary (lung) transplantation has become a viable treatment option for patients with end-stage cardiopulmonary disease.
 Patients eligible for pulmonary transplantation include any person who is severely debilitated by cardiopulmonary disease and is not hampered by any other organ system dysfunction.
 Candidates frequently have the diagnosis of obstructive lung disease, such as: